RaSingh02/mpc/README.md

 # MultipleProducerConsumer

-Multiple Producer-Consumer Extra Credit Project for CS242
+Multiple Producer Consumer Extra Credit Project for CS242

 # About